outsinre/outsinre.github.com/_posts/2019-04-11-zookeeper-kafka.md

 logger@container-logger1 ~ $ ping logger1
 ```

 We are very close to start ZooKeeper now.
-Before that, file *myid* under 'dataDir' must be created to keep the unique identifier defined by 'server.X'.
+Before that, file *myid* under 'dataDir' must be created to define the unique identifier in accord with 'server.X'.
 Upon startup, a ZooKeeper server gets its identifier by looking up *myid*.
+The only content of this file will be interger X:

 ```bash
 logger@container-logger1 ~ $ echo '1' > /var/opt/logger/z1-snapshots/myid
 ```

+For standalone mode, if directive 'server.X' is omitted, 'myid' should be omitted either.

 ## ZooKeeper Startup

-ZooKeeper ships with startup scripts *bin/zkStart.sh* which sources *bin/zkEnv.sh* to set runtime variables.
+ZooKeeper ships with startup scripts *bin/zkServer.sh* which sources *bin/zkEnv.sh* to set runtime variables.
 Have a read at the two scripts before executing.
 Here is an excerpt from 'zkServer.sh':

 ```
 nohup "$JAVA" "-Dzookeeper.log.dir=${ZOO_LOG_DIR}" "-Dzookeeper.root.logger=${ZOO_LOG4J_PROP}" \